Chuck Yeager was a man destined not to be shackled

 Two days before the attempt while riding a horse thrown to hear ribs crack

-In great pain went to a doctor off base for taping fearing from the flight he would be sacked
+In great pain went to a doctor off base for taping fearing from the flight he

 Couldn’t close the canopy of the Bell X-1 and needed Jack Ridley’s aid